 You’ve finally landed that raise, your kids are getting a little older, and you’re ready to move on up!
 Better than the east side, you’re headed to one of the swanky gated communities you’ve always dreamed of living in.

 If you’re completely new to HOAs, we recommend you start with our Beginner’s Guide to Condo and Homeowner Associations.
-Once you’re familiar with what an HOA is and what it does, check this list of six things you need to do before joining an HOA.
+Once you’re familiar with what an HOA is and what it does, check this list of six things you need to do before joining an HOA (plus four more once you’re in).

 1. Learn the Rules

 Every HOA is different.
 Make sure you understand the rules for the one you’re joining and that they’re reasonable enough for your lifestyle.
 In addition, learn how the HOA is organized, how often it meets, what happens when rules aren’t met, and the procedure for changing the rules.
 Conversely, it’s important to know what restrictions the HOA places on you as a homeowner.
+Will you be limited on what color you can paint your home or what kinds of pets you are allowed?
 This information should be available online, but if you can’t find it, your real estate agent should be able to help.

 2. Know the Fees

 How often are fees collected?
 Annually?
 Quarterly?
 What do fees cover?
 What is the budget for your HOA, and how stable have their operating budgets and financial statements been over the last few years?
 Are there funds in reserve for emergencies?
-These answers will help you gauge how well your HOA is managed, how often you have to pay regular fees, and whether you should expect increased dues or special assessments for larger issues.
+The answers to these questions will help you gauge how well your HOA is managed, how often you have to pay regular fees, and whether you should expect increased dues or special assessments for larger issues.

 3. Know Your Coverage

 What services are included in your HOA fees?
 Many condo associations cover much of the external maintenance of homes.
 For single-family home communities, your individual maintenance is likely not covered, but you may receive snow removal or other seasonal services.
-HOAs can also cover community buildings, clubhouses, or other communal facilities.
+HOAs can also cover community buildings, clubhouses, or other communal facilities, as well as greenspaces and walking trails.

 4. Make Sure the Home You’re Buying is in Compliance